nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/index.rst.txt

    .. toc-entry::
       :title: 20 is the New 18
       :link: 20_is_new_18.rst
-      :subtitle: How 'unsafe' have big leads in the modern NBA become?
+      :subtitle: How 'unsafe' have big leads become in the modern NBA?

    .. toc-entry::
       :link: occurs.rst